Fascetta/Fascetta/README.md

 ## 🎯 Career Goals & Future Work

 I am preparing to pursue a **PhD in AI, Robotics, or Computer Vision**.
-In support of this goal, I have planned research visits to top institutions, including a 4-month stay at **UC Berkeley (BAIR Lab)** and a 1-year Erasmus at the **University of Tübingen (MPI-IS & Cyber Valley)**.

 My long-term ambition is to contribute to a leading applied research lab to bridge the gap between foundational AI research and its application in creative media and interactive entertainment.